 Like curriculum development, faculty development is key to transforming PME systems in PfP Partner countries.
-The development of human capital is crucial to the success of individual Partner PME Action Plans, and more importantly to the ability to sustain transformation.
+The development of human capital is crucial to the success of individual Partner PME action plans, and more importantly to the ability to sustain transformation.
 Some key faculty challenges are as follows:

-• Develop teaching skills for existing and new curricula, as well as processes for curriculum development, review, and refinement.
-Lectures, while having a place in education, need to give way more often to an active learning environment consisting of seminar and small group discussions, exercises, and simulations.
-Drawing on the experiences of the students is important.
-At the undergraduate level, classroom time needs to be limited to twenty to twenty-five hours per week.
-At the graduate level, classroom hours should be held in the range of twelve to twenty hours per week.
-Classic military principles need to be made relevant for the twenty-first-century security environment.
-Use of new technologies, including distributed learning techniques, need to be merged into the curricula so that the proper balance between in-classroom and out-of-classroom education can be realized.
-Faculty should have a mix of operational experience and academic credentials.
-Most importantly, they need to be able to inspire students to think critically, challenging their own assumptions and accepted dogmas.
+- Develop teaching skills for existing and new curricula, as well as processes for curriculum development, review, and refinement.
 This may be the single most important-and difficult-challenge faced by educators.
-Processes for changing curricular content-immediate "hot washes" and more systematic reviewsare essential to keep curricula relevant and on pace with the rapidly changing security environment.
-A novel approach that has emerged as part of DEEP initiatives is a "shadow" faculty program.
+A novel approach that has emerged as part of DEEP initiatives is a "shadow faculty" program, as was mentioned above.
 The U.S. Naval War College became the first host of such a program in 2011.
-The idea here is that select Partner nations send select faculty to a U.S. PME institution for several weeks, to live first-hand the life of a faculty-e.g., participating in faculty meetings where colleagues discuss curricula, methodologies, and individual approaches to lessons; in actual seminars; and in post-seminar and course reviews, among other activities.

-- Establish a personnel management system that provides incentives for faculty duty.
-Essential to meeting this challenge is building and maintaining a faculty that has the right balance of academic credentials, teaching experience, and operational experience.
+The idea here is that Partner nations send select faculty to a U.S. military education institution for several weeks, to live first-hand the life of a faculty member, e.g., participating in faculty meetings where colleagues discuss curricula, methodologies, and individual approaches to lessons; in actual seminars; and in post-seminar and course reviews, among other activities.
+This has been followed in the U.S. with similar programs at Ft.
+Leavenworth and the Joint Forces Staff College. - Establish a personnel management system that provides incentives for faculty duty.
+Essential to meeting this challenge is building and maintaining a faculty that has the right balance of academic credentials, teaching expertise, and operational experience.
 This includes keeping long-serving faculty current through operational and academic sabbaticals and having faculty duty be viewed as career-enhancing, with the proper promotional and assignment opportunities for those faculty who depart after a tour of faculty duty.
-This commitment to a core faculty (ideally for at least three to five years) is essential to the stability needed to oversee education transformation.
-Normal annual faculty turnover should be about 20 to 25 percent.
-This will help new ideas and fresh approaches be introduced in the classroom and avoid one of the greatest dangers that can inflict a faculty: complacency.
-Partnering with civilian academic institutions should also be considered. - Establish an MoD program for the recruitment, training, and professional development of MoD civil servants.
+This commitment to a core faculty (who would ideally be present for at least three to five years) is essential to the stability needed to oversee education transformation. - Establish an MoD program for the recruitment, training, and professional development of MoD civil servants.
 The growth and nurturing of a civilian cadre of defense officials is an urgent need for all the countries of the region.
-This will help strengthen the commitment to civilian control of the armed forces and the apolitical role of the military in society.
-Mixing their education and professional development with those of the armed forces will again contribute to building personal relationships between and among the military and civilian security officers.
-In many ways, the curriculum becomes a prop to bring the officials together to explore the difficult questions from the range of vantage points afforded by the mixed student body.
-Faculty must understand the value of this environment.
-Faculty composition, too, should mirror the composition of the student body in representing all the agencies of the security establishments.